freebelion/NYP/SchoolApp1/README.md

             Description = course_description;
         }
   ```
+- The `School` class should have a generic list of these course definition objects:\
+  `public List<CourseDefinition> SchoolCourses { get; init; }`\
+  That list will hold the definitions of all courses offered by the school.

-- Now, you may see the need to define a class to represent
-  a teaching session.
+- Our app should also have a class to represent a teaching session.
   It should probably need a string property
   to store a name, and maybe two properties to store
   the start time and ending time, and a list of courses
   to be offered during the session.